fepfitra/fep-blog/src/content/blog/dev/migratetolinux.md

 ---
-title: "Ditching Windows?
+title: "Frustated with Windows?
 Here's a Linux Setup with All the Apps You Need!"
 description: "with essential alternative applications for productivity, development, and entertainment."
 date: "2025-5-18"
 ---